app789/Compiler-Design-Lab/README.md

 4.NFA_TO_DFA <br />
 &nbsp;This program takes an NFA as an input described in a file.
 Output will be the corresponding DFA.
 Output is written to a text &nbsp;file.
 The input must be described in the specific format for the program to work. <br />
 5.Lex Tool<br />
-&nbsp;  Define all the rules and parse the input program
+&nbsp;  Define all the rules and parse the input program.
+I have implemented a simple lexical analyser.